About Me

 If God is required to be gracious, it is no longer grace--a form of nonjustice (passing by of justice for whatever reason and offering grace or mercy), which is not injustice (doing something evil or wrong).
 Case in point: If a parent disciplines a more mature son, and withholds discipline or punishment from the younger one (having a reason and not being arbitrary), is the parent unfair?
 Or does he have the right to reserve to punish or not to punish?
 "I will have mercy on whom I will have mercy, and harden whom I will harden."

 God cannot be accused of evil, though He can use vessels of dishonor to accomplish His ultimate will.
-God can be accused of no wrongdoing (N.B. recall that "in all these things Job did not accuse God of wrongdoing").
+God can be charged with no wrongdoing (N.B. recalls that "in all these things Job did not accuse God of wrongdoing").
 God is holy and never does what is wrong, but always what is right.
 Abraham said, "Shall not the Judge of all the earth do right?"
 He is our judge and not we his.
 Looking the word up in the dictionary, it says that fair means showing no favoritism or prejudice and also playing according to the rules.